 In some cases, employees are unwilling to report accidents in which they have been involved for fear of losing their jobs.
 However, reporting an accident caused by spillages or other hazards ensures that you are in a better position to file a compensation claim.

 The first step is to record your accident in the company’s accident book.
 You should do this even if you consider your injuries to be minor.
 Accidents that result in more serious injuries such as compound fractures and amputations should also be reported to the Health and Safety Executive (HSE).
 Normally, the employer should notify the HSE, but if you think that this will not happen then you can contact the organisation yourself.

 Claiming compensation for accidents caused by spillages in the workplace

 When injuries in the workplace occur due to your employer’s negligence, it is within your rights as an employee to file a claim for industrial injury compensation.
 This is important for the following reasons:

 - If you sustained injuries due to a spillage accident, the compensation will cover any financial costs you incur as a result of the injury.
 This will include medical fees, loss of income while recuperating and the cost of home care if you are incapacitated.
 It will also go a long way towards easing the psychological and physical toll of the injuries.

 - The claim will force your employer to take notice and to make important changes that will lead to a safer and healthier workplace for everyone.

-Here at Accident Advice Helpline, we have a wealth of experience in helping thousands of people who have suffered from industrial injuries to make successful compensation claims.
-Contact us on 0800 689 0500, or 0333 500 0993 from a mobile, to help with your claim.
+Here at Accident Advice Helpline, we have a wealth of experience in helping thousands of people who have suffered from industrial injuries to make successful compensation claims. contact us on 0800 689 5659,, to help with your claim.